superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 Happily, the answer to all of these concerns is No.

+**You can start building AI apps without having to learn a new programming language or adopt an entirely new set of skills**.

-You _don't_ require high-end equipment, or powerful GPUs.
+You don't require high-end equipment, or powerful GPUs.
 You _don't_ need ML and data science experts.
-Thanks to pre-trained machine learning models, you can create an intuitive component that creates and compares vector embeddings right within your browser, on a local machine, tailored to your data.
-You also _don't_ need library installations or complex configurations for end-users.
-You can start immediately.
-And you _don't_ need Python; you can do it directly in Typescript.
+Thanks to pre-trained machine learning models, **you can create an intuitive component that generates and compares vector embeddings right within your browser, on a local machine, tailored to your data**.
+You also don't need library installations or complex configurations for end-users.
+You don't need to know Python; you can do it directly in TypeScript.
+And you can start immediately.

 The following tutorial in creating a small-scale AI application demonstrates just how straightforward and efficient the process can be.
-Though our component is a very specific use case, you can apply its basic approach to operationalizing vector embeddings to achieve all kinds of practial applications.
+Though our component is a very specific use case, you can apply its basic approach to operationalizing vector embeddings for all kinds of practial applications.

 Intrigued?
 Ready to start building?